 Visit also Dignowity Hill.

-Tobin Hill one of the neighborhood in San Antonio, Texas.
+Tobin Hill one of the neighborhoods in San Antonio, Texas.

 THINGS TO DO